More (Theme from Mondo Cane)

 "More" was composed by Riz Ortolani (pictured) and Nino Oliviero.

 "Ti Guarderò Nel Cuore" ("I will look into your heart"), later released under the international title "More", is a love song adapted from a film score written by Riz Ortolani and Nino Oliviero for the 1962 Italian documentary film Mondo Cane.
 Ortolani and Oliviero originally composed the melody as an orchestral arrangement that served as the film's theme music.
 Italian lyrics were provided by Marcello Ciorciolini, and were adapted into English by Norman Newell.
 It has since become an easy listening and pop standard.

 The film Mondo Cane is a documentary, and uses a variety of music to accompany various segments.
 Some melodies are used repeatedly, in different styles, each named for the part of the movie where the music is used.
 Of the 15 music tracks on the soundtrack album, one melody is presented 6 times, another melody 2 times.
 The melody which became known as "More" is presented 4 times, named "Life Savers Girls", "The Last Flight/L'Ultimo Volo", "Models In Blue/Modelle in Blu", "Repabhan Street/Repabhan Strasse", in styles ranging from lush to march and 3/4 waltz.

 "More" is one of Ortolani's acclaimed and influential works.
 It won the 1964 Grammy Award for Best Instrumental Theme.
 It was nominated for the Academy Award for Best Original Song at the 36th Academy Awards in 1964, where it was performed in English by Katyna Ranieri.
 The nomination led Ruggero Deodato to hire Ortolani to compose the score for his film Cannibal Holocaust.

 Selective list of recorded versions

 Katyna Ranieri

-Katyna Ranieri recorded “'Ti Guarderò Nel Cuore” with Italian lyrics in 1962, with an orchestra conducted by the composer Ortolani, who was also her husband.
-It was issued as a 45rpm single by MGM.
+Ortolani's wife and frequent collaborator Katyna Ranieri recorded “'Ti Guarderò Nel Cuore” with Italian lyrics in 1962, with an orchestra conducted by the composer Ortolani, who was also her husband.
+It was issued as a 45 rpm single by MGM.
 Ranieri sang “More” live in English at the 36th Academy Awards in 1964, where the song was nominated for an Oscar.